This site requires JavaScript to be fully operational. Please activate JavaScript in your browser to access.

 Other features of OSC services include:

-• provision of meals/snacks as appropriate
+• Provision of meals/snacks as appropriate

-• supervised collection of children at the end of the day by a parent/guardian or a named adult
+• Supervised collection of children at the end of the day by a parent/guardian or a named adult

-• parental involvement in the management and policy development of services
+• Parental involvement in the management and policy development of services

 • OSC, even when based in school premises, is separate from and has a different function to, formal education.